CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ## Environment Variable Setup

-The full list of environment variables can be found in {@link NodeJS.ProcessEnv}
+The full list of environment variables can be found in {@link NodeJS.ProcessEnv}.
+Below, you'll find more information about the groups of environment variables supported by the Viewer.

 ### Base Required